netux/BeatSaber-BeatmapPlayCount/README.md

 ![Preview](assets/menu-leveldetail-playcount.png)

-By default, the count is incremented after reaching 70% through the song, though this value, and many more, are configurable:
+The count is incremented after playing 70% through a song by default, but this can be configured along other values through an in-game UI:

 ![Mod settings](assets/mod-settings.png)